silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/background.md

 ![](./fig/dlm.png)

-*Typical latent diffusion language model.
-Reproduced from [Latent Diffusion for Language Generation](https://arxiv.org/abs/2212.09462)*
+*Figure 4: Typical latent diffusion language model.
+Reproduced from [Latent Diffusion for Language Generation](https://arxiv.org/abs/2212.09462).*

 Another approach is the use discrete diffusion, as is the case for **MDLM**.
 The U-Net backbone is replaced with Diffusion Transformers (DiTs for short).
 DiTs adapts the transformer architecture to diffusion models, enabling iterative denoising rather than **sequential token generation** (as in autoregressive models).
 Despite the differences, DiTs still retain several key aspects in transformer computation, such as the multi-head attetion (MHA), positional encoding (typically Rotary Position Embeddings (RoPE)), and FFN layers.
 DiTs accept conditional inputs (diffusion timesteps) as well as noised input IDs.
 At each time step, the input IDs are passed through a vocab embedding layer to represent high-dimensional vectors, and the timestep, *t*, is also embedded as a vector.
 The embedded inputs and timesteps are processed through multiple **DDiTBlocks** and go into a final layer specific to gradually denoise the inputs.
 A scheduler is utilized to manage the noise and its schedule, generating meaningful contents in the end.
 The following figure illustrates the overall architecture in MDLM.

 ![](./fig/MDLM.jpg)

-*Overall Architecture of **Masked Diffsuion Language Model** containing multiple DiTs.*
+*Figure 5: Overall Architecture of **Masked Diffsuion Language Model** containing multiple DiTs.*

 A more detailed architecture for DDitBlock is as below.
 It accepts two inputs: input sequence of embeddings $x$, and the conditioning input $c$. $x$ remains the same dimension [seq_len, hidden_dim], rather than changing size as in autoregressive transformer models.
 Note that adaptive layer norm layers (adaLN) layer is utilized for $c$ prior to any residual connections within the block, allowing the block to adapt its behavior based on external timestep conditions.
 The rest part follows similar behavior in a common transformer block.

 ![](./fig/DDitBlock.jpg)

-*Detailed diffusion transformer computation process in MDLM.*
+*Figure 6: Detailed diffusion transformer computation process in MDLM.*

 To summarize, diffusion language models adopt different (most likely transformer blocks) operators during denoising phase.
 Some adopts DiT rather than U-Net architecture, and achieves improved performance.
 Because MDLM is a state-of-the-art work that outperforms Diffusion-LM, and also follows a more reusable DiT architecture, we choose to implement MDLM in Allo.
 Currently, we are working on the DDitBlock, but we will move on to other components and achives an end-to-end implementation on FPGA.